MRU-CSIS-1501-201704-001/asg-08-instructions/README.md

     1. Write the information contained in the ArrayList of houses into a text file in the same format as the original text file.
 In this way, this output file can be used as an input at a later date.
 This is to be done automatically before exiting the application.

-        For the Radon Processor class, the methods that will process the menu choices should be declared as public.
-Other methods (helper methods) should be declared as private.
-In addition, describe what each method does with a one to two line description in addition to the documentation in the method body.
 1. A **RadonClientApplication** class that contains the public run() and a variety of private helper methods.
 The application will present a menu to the user and process the user’s choice by calling the appropriate methods of the processor class.
 A skeleton of this application class will be provided.

     In addition, all inputs via keyboard should be in client application only - **do NOT do any keyboard input in RadonProcessor**.